Yuhao018/Making-Journal/journal-pages/week-11.md

 The second was finding a suitable world map JSON.
 After downloading, the GeoJSON world map was successfully loaded.
 This transformed the graphical display from simple charts into spatial visualisations capable of conveying geographical relationships.

+The third is feedback from peers in the past few weeks.
+Companions proposed interaction, filtering, readability, and data explanation.
+These suggestions prompted me to iterate the program step by step.
+The updated program enhanced interaction with users.

 ## Images & Media